-Figure 6: Proportions of each turn type that 1000 generations converge to in: a model without pressures for turn taking (left); a model with turn taking constraints (middle); and actual language data from the world’s isolates (right).
+Figure 6: Proportions of each turn type that 1000 generations converge to in: Left: a model without pressures for turn taking (NAgents=10, β =0, α =0.1); Middle: a model with turn taking constraints; and Right: actual language data from the world’s isolates (right).

 The results in figure 6 fit the data qualitatively, but also quantitatively (the proportions as well as the ranks are quite close to the real ones).
-The quantitative fit depends on the parameters of the model.
-Figure 7 shows how the distribution of word order types varies with the α parameter, which controls how the distance between verbs relates to the processing cost.
+This quantitative fit depends on the parameters of the model.
+Figure 7 shows how the distribution of word order types varies with the α parameter, which controls how the distance between verbs relates to the processing cost by weighting the effect.
 When α is close to 0, there is little difference between each of the sentence types in any context, and roughly the same proportion of each sentence type emerges.
 When α is positive, reflecting greater processing cost as the verbs enter the crunch zone, then the SOV advantage appears.
-If processing cost scales linearly (α = 1), then the model predicts that almost all languages should show SOV order.
+If processing cost scales linearly (α = 1), then the model predicts that almost all populations should converge on SOV order.
 With negative values of α, where cost decreases as the verb enters the crunch zone, we see a preference for VSO languages.
 This suggests that the best fitting assumption would be for a positive, convex function: the cost is large for verbs inside the crunch zone, but rapidly declines as the verb moves further away.

-Figure 7: Right: how the α parameter affects the function which relates the distance between verbs in neighbouring turns and the ease of producing the subsequent turn on time.
-Left: how the proportions of different word-order types varies with the α parameter.
+Figure 7: Left: how the α parameter affects the function which relates the distance between verbs in adjacent turns and the cost of processing for the speaker of the 2nd turn.
+Right: how the proportions of different word-order types varies with the α parameter.
+For example, the extreme negative curve (yellow) represents α = -2 and around 90% of runs converge on VSO, while the extreme exponential positive curve (pink) represents α = 2 and over 90% of runs converge on SOV.
+The best fit to the real world distribution happens when α is between 0 and 1, which creates a convex curve.

-The supporting information shows that the model results are robust to settings of various parameters, including Nagents, Nconversations, Nturns and β.
+The supporting information shows that the model results are robust to settings of various parameters, including Nagents, Nconversations, Nturns, β and initial conditions (discussed below).

 4.2 Sentence final particles